Offych/DirectivesWorkaround/README.md

 # DIRECTIVES
-Deep Dive in Directives Creation, create  directive and did a different ways to style elements via Directive create Structural directive and using it
+Deep Dive in Directives Creation, create  directive and did a different ways to style elements via Directive
+# Create Structural directive UnlessDirective and using it
-*ngSwitch example
+# *ngSwitch example